DEFINING STANDARDS IN CLINICAL POSTUROLOGY ?

 - The very strong link which exists between asymmetries of the orthostatic posture and pains from body axis.

 On this last point exists a very strong consensus between all the posturologists; it is not possible to practise Posturology without noticing this evidence that pains of the body axis and the important asymmetries of orthostatic posture disappear together under the influence of the treatment.
-The interest of this work is to allow ‘not-posturologists’ to share our evidence by presenting a statistical study on this matter.
+The interest of this work is to allow not-posturologists to share our evidence by presenting a statistical study on this matter.
 Patients treated by posturological techniques are statistically " Better than Well " on stabilometric platforms, when they practically stopped suffering.

-There is also a very strong consensus among statisticians to underline that establishing standards is somewhat arbitrary.
-This arbitrariness burst in broad daylight admirably when one begs the question by selecting a "Normal" sample of the general population to establish standards!… What would allow saying that this sample of population would be normal?
-Because it would be constituted by “practically” painless subjects?
-But what does 'practically’ want to say?
+What would allow saying that this sample of population would be normal?
+Because it would be constituted by practically painless subjects?
+But what does 'practically want to say?
 Because it would be constituted by symmetric subjects?
 But absolutely no man is perfectly symmetric, what would be the asymmetries which one could tolerate for subjects inside a "Normal" sample of the general population?

 So this work is particularly interesting because at the same time it asserts and it demonstrates that establishing standards has an arbitrary aspect, and consequently we must not try to have standards say more that they can do.